ntuanb/blog/_posts/2019-05-04-code-like-a-story.md

 I always believed I wrote well structured code but got a shock when a team member commented on a piece of work I created, describing that it was hard to understand and did a complete rewrite.

-I took pride in my work and respected his opinion, so when he did the rewrite, I had to understand why.
+I took ownership of my work and respected his opinion, so when he did the rewrite, I had to understand why.
 We sat down, had a discussion and to this day, I will always remember what he said:

 > ... write code like its a story ...